Anonymised case profile · Global Marketing Partnership

 What was rebuilt across the portfolio.

-The OEM cross-brand procurement conversation moved forward because the group could now be read as a single counterparty by the US OEM purchasing reader.
-The US private-equity JV conversation advanced through US commercial-readiness review across the brands.
+The OEM cross-brand procurement conversation moved forward because the group could now be land as a single counterparty by the US OEM purchasing buyer.
+The US private-equity JV conversation advanced through US commercial-strength evaluation across the brands.
 The post-acquisition engineering-services US-entry foundation was set inside the group architecture rather than as a separate brand experiment.
-The four brand-level US-facing surfaces ran in parallel under a coordinated group register.
+The four brand-level US website, deck, and sales materials ran in parallel under a coordinated group register.

 This profile is an anonymised composite drawn from corridor patterns rather than from a single named engagement.
 Specific outcome numbers are not published.
 Named case studies are added as client opt-in is secured.